ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 # CAS FEE ADV Application - Pizza Hawaii 🍕

+## Introduction

 This Webapplication, developed by [Felix Adam](https://github.com/flxtagi) and [Jürgen Rudigier](https://github.com/rudigier), is a fictional Twitter clone named "Mumble".

-It is created as a part of a Frontend Engineering Advanced (CAS) course, to implement our [component Library](https://smartive-education.github.io/design-system-component-library-pizza-hawaii/) and with data endpoint provided by [qwacker API](https://qwacker-api-http-prod-4cxdci3drq-oa.a.run.app/rest/#/) and the [zitadel](https://zitadel.cloud/) login provider.
+It is created as a part of a Frontend Engineering Advanced (CAS) course at [OST](https://www.ost.ch/de/weiterbildung/weiterbildungsangebot/informatik/software-engineering-testing/cas-frontend-engineering-advanced) Rapperswil, to implement our [component Library](https://smartive-education.github.io/design-system-component-library-pizza-hawaii/) and with data endpoint provided by [qwacker API](https://qwacker-api-http-prod-4cxdci3drq-oa.a.run.app/rest/#/) and the [zitadel](https://zitadel.cloud/) Login provider.

 ## Live Demopage

-The latest version of our App is available [here](https://app-pizza-hawaii.vercel.app/).
+The latest version of our Pizza Hawaii App is available [here](https://app-pizza-hawaii.vercel.app/).

 ## Getting Started